PURE MTH 3019 - Complex Analysis III

 General Course Information

-Course Code PURE MTH 3019 Course Complex Analysis III Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 2100 or MATHS 2101 or MATHS 2202 Assumed Knowledge MATHS 2101 or MATHS 2202 Course Description When the real numbers are replaced by the complex numbers in the definition of the derivative of a function, the resulting (complex) differentiable functions turn out to have many remarkable properties not enjoyed by their real analogues.
+Course Code PURE MTH 3019 Course Complex Analysis III Coordinating Unit Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 2100 or MATHS 2101 or MATHS 2202 Assumed Knowledge MATHS 2101 or MATHS 2202 Course Description When the real numbers are replaced by the complex numbers in the definition of the derivative of a function, the resulting (complex) differentiable functions turn out to have many remarkable properties not enjoyed by their real analogues.
 These functions, usually known as holomorphic functions, have numerous applications in areas such as engineering, physics, differential equations and number theory, to name just a few.
 The focus of this course is on the study of holomorphic functions and their most important basic properties.

 Topics covered are: Complex numbers and functions; complex limits and differentiability; elementary examples; analytic functions; complex line integrals; Cauchy's theorem and the Cauchy integral formula; Taylor's theorem; zeros of holomorphic functions; Rouche's Theorem; the Open Mapping theorem and Inverse Function theorem; Schwarz' Lemma; automorphisms of the ball, the plane and the Riemann sphere; isolated singularities and their classification; Laurent series; the Residue Theorem; calculation of definite integrals and evaluation of infinite series using residues; Montel's Theorem and the Riemann Mapping Theorem.